Type · Behavioral

 Type · Integration Requirements

-Imagine the client from the previous scenario wants to integrate their existing legacy CRM system with the new cloud-based analytics platform.
-What are the key technical considerations and potential challenges you would anticipate during this integration? - + 1 more questions in this round (sign up to unlock)
+Imagine a customer wants to integrate Arm's Mali GPU IP into their custom SoC, but they have a legacy, proprietary display controller.
+What are the key technical challenges and integration points you would anticipate, and how would you guide them? - + 1 more questions in this round (sign up to unlock)

 Architecture Demo